 In the meantime, The Sekou Clarke Law Group is here to help you with any immigration matter you have.
 You may not be able to predict exactly how COVID-19 will affect your immigration case, but our team can help you effectively navigate this uncertain terrain.
 While many businesses are closing down, we are doubling efforts to serve our clients during this global crisis.

-We are currently offering free virtual consultations to provide the services you need without risking your health.
+We are currently offering virtual consultations to provide the services you need without risking your health.
 To schedule yours, call (407) 269-8774 or contact us online today.